McMasterRS/lm_building-modern-SPAs/typography.md

 ---
 layout: default
 title: Typography
-nav_order: 5
+nav_order: 6
 ---

 # Typography

+We will now learn how to use custom fonts and typography styles in a web application.
 McMaster recommends the use of the Roboto family of fonts on all websites associated with the university.
 Roboto is a neo-grotesque sans-serif typeface family developed by Google.
 There are multiple variants of the Roboto font that are used for different headlines, subheads and body text when designing a new webpage.
 In this section, we will learn how to use the MUI Typography component to define different heading styles.

 ### Create `theme.ts`
 In the root directory of your project, create a new directory named `config`.
 You can create the folder using the command line (`mkdir config`) or the GUI.